bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 -  Set **Auto Changer**:sup:`Dir`:sub:`Storage`\ = **yes**.

-Bareos uses its own :program:`mtx-changer` script to interface with a program that actually does the tape changing.
-Thus in principle, :program:`mtx-changer` can be adapted to function with any autochanger program, or you can call any other script or program.
-The current version of :program:`mtx-changer` works with the :program:`mtx` program.
-FreeBSD users might need to adapt this script to use :program:`chio`.
+Bareos uses its own :command:`mtx-changer` script to interface with a program that actually does the tape changing.
+Thus in principle, :command:`mtx-changer` can be adapted to function with any autochanger program, or you can call any other script or program.
+The current version of :command:`mtx-changer` works with the :command:`mtx` program.
+FreeBSD users might need to adapt this script to use :command:`chio`.
 For more details, refer to the :ref:`Testing Autochanger <AutochangerTesting>` chapter.

 Bareos also supports autochangers with barcode readers.
 This support includes two Console commands: :strong:`label barcodes` and :strong:`update slots`.
 For more details on these commands, see the chapter about :ref:`Barcodes`.

 Current Bareos autochanger support does not include cleaning, stackers, or silos.
 Stackers and silos are not supported because Bareos expects to be able to access the Slots randomly.
 However, if you are very careful to setup Bareos to access the Volumes in the autochanger sequentially, you may be able to make Bareos work with stackers (gravity feed and such).

-In principle, if :program:`mtx` will operate your changer correctly, then it is just a question of adapting the :program:`mtx-changer` script (or selecting one already adapted) for proper interfacing.
+In principle, if :command:`mtx` will operate your changer correctly, then it is just a question of adapting the :command:`mtx-changer` script (or selecting one already adapted) for proper interfacing.

-If you are having troubles, please use the **auto** command in the :program:`btape` program to test the functioning of your autochanger with Bareos.
+If you are having troubles, please use the auto command in the :command:`btape` program to test the functioning of your autochanger with Bareos.
 Please remember, that on most distributions, the |bareosSd| runs as user **bareos** and not as **root**.
 You will need to ensure that the Storage daemon has sufficient permissions to access the autochanger.

 Some users have reported that the the Storage daemon blocks under certain circumstances in trying to mount a volume on a drive that has a different volume loaded.
 As best we can determine, this is simply a matter of waiting a bit.
 The drive was previously in use writing a Volume, and sometimes the drive will remain BLOCKED for a good deal of time (up to 7 minutes on a slow drive) waiting for the cassette to rewind and to unload before the drive can be used with a different Volume.